 Easy Butter Dip Biscuits with Self-Rising Flour

-Easy Butter Dip Biscuits with Self-Rising Flour (AKA Butter Swim Biscuits) are an easy, soft, fluffy, and delicious homemade biscuit you'll want to make again and again!
-No mixing, kneading, or biscuit cutting required and you only need 4 ingredients including buttermilk, self rising flour, sugar, and melted butter.
+These Easy Butter Dip Biscuits with Self-Rising Flour (Butter Swim Biscuits) are an easy, soft, fluffy, and delicious homemade biscuit you’ll want to make again and again!
+No mixing, kneading, or biscuit cutting required and you only need 4 ingredients to make them.

 It’s no secret, I’m a fan of making homemade biscuits, and to me there’s nothing better than chowing down on a warm, buttery, delicious biscuit that’s fresh from the oven.